ninotreve/XGMRES.jl/README.md

 companion code of the academic article "Mixed precision preconditioning strategies for GMRES".

-A simple HTML documentation is available in `docs/build`.
+A small HTML documentation is available in `docs/build`.

 ## How to use